code4romania/scoala-profesorilor/README.md

 ## License

-The Scoala Profesorilor platform is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The Scoala Profesorilor platform is an open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).